Teacher Retirement System | TCTA

 Employment after retirement

-In accordance with new legislation, an employee who retired prior to Jan.
+An employee who retired prior to Jan.
 1, 2021, can return to work full time with no loss of monthly TRS checks, even if the employee did not sit out 12 months before returning to work.

-Districts must make contributions to TRS (16% of salary for the 2022-23 school year) and TRS-Care (an amount set by TRS at $535 per month, due only on retirees participating in TRS-Care) on behalf of a rehired retiree.
+As of Sept.
+1, 2025, districts are no longer required to make contributions to TRS (16.5% of salary for the 2025-26 school year) and TRS-Care (an amount set by TRS at $535 per month, due only for retirees participating in TRS-Care) on behalf of a rehired retiree.
+Districts may pass all or some of the monthly surcharge onto the rehired retiree.
+Pursuant to legislation initiated by TCTA, this surcharge is not required for employees who retired prior to Sept.
+1, 2005.

-The laws governing employment after retirement have been eased under recent legislation, but there are important details that retirees must be aware of before making the decision to return to work.
+The laws governing employment after retirement have been eased under legislation, but there are important details that retirees must be aware of before making the decision to return to work.
 We strongly advise consulting with a benefits counselor at TRS (800-223-8778).

 Active employee and retiree health insurance